jlevy/og-equity-compensation/README.md

     Key resources?
 - 🄳 Any shareholder has a **percentage ownership** in the company, determined by dividing the number of shares they own by the number of outstanding shares.
+  Although stock paperwork will always list numbers of shares, if share value is uncertain, percentage ownership is often a more meaningful number, particularly if you know or can estimate a likely valuation of the company.
-  This percentage is crucial, because even if a shareholder’s number of shares is fixed, their percentage ownership will change over time as the outstanding shares change.
+  Even if the number of shares a person has is fixed, their percentage ownership will change over time as the outstanding shares change.
   Typically, this number is presented in percent or [**basis points**](https://www.investopedia.com/terms/b/basispoint.asp) (hundredths of a percent).